bradwestness/bradwestness.github.io/_posts/2023/2023-03-17-generating-pdfs-with-asp-net-core.md

 }
 ```

-Finally, the piece de resistance, an extension method to return a PDF from a controller action just like how you would normally return a View or File result:
+Finally, the pièce de résistance, an extension method to return a PDF from a controller action just like how you would normally return a `ViewResult` or `FileContentResult`:

 ```csharp